-The Group's distributable retained earnings as at 31 December 2017 amounted to EUR 47,804 thousand (2016: EUR 51,384 thousand).
-Consequently, the maximum possible tax liability which would become payable if retained earnings were fully distributed is EUR 11,951 thousand (2016: EUR 12,846 thousand).
+The Group's distributable retained earnings as at 31 December 2018 amounted to EUR 64,753 thousand (2017: EUR 47,804 thousand).
+Consequently, the maximum possible tax liability which would become payable if retained earnings were fully distributed is EUR 16,188 thousand (2017: EUR 11,951 thousand) without taking into account the lower tax rate that may be applicable to dividend payments from 2019.
+See also Note 2.

-NOTE 14.
+NOTE 15.
 Provision for possible third-party claims

 On 12 December 2017, the Supreme Court made a decision on AS Tallinna Vesi's cassation in the tariff dispute with the Estonian Competition Authority.
-The court stated that the Competition Authority is not bound by the agreement on the water tariffs contained in the Services Agreement, which was executed upon privatisation between the company and the City of Tallinn.
+The court stated that the Competition Authority (CA) is not bound by the agreement on the water tariffs contained in the Services Agreement, which was executed upon privatisation between the company and the City of Tallinn.
 From now on, the tariffs will be regulated by the Competition Authority in line with the methodology reflecting the Competition Authority's interpretation of the law.

 According to the law the tariffs established by the City of Tallinn are in force until the Competition Authority approves the new tariffs and the Company has implemented these tariffs in line with the law.
 The Company has acted in good faith and in reliance on promises by the previous regulator.
-Thus the Company does not consider itself liable to the customers for any claims related to the tariffs applied until the new tariffs approved by the Competition Authority are duly implemented.
+Thus, the Company does not consider itself liable to the customers for any claims related to the tariffs applied until the new tariffs approved by the Competition Authority are duly implemented.